Panasonic G9 versus Leica X Typ 113

 - More heavily discounted: Has been around for much longer (launched in September 2014).

 If the number of relative strengths (bullet points above) is taken as a guide, the G9 is the clear winner of the match-up (16 : 7 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the G9 or the X Typ 113 handle or perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why expert reviews are important.
-The table below summarizes the assessments of some of the best known camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The table below summarizes the assessments of some of the best known camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+The detailed reviews can be accessed by clicking on the site logo in the table header.

 |Leica X Typ 113«||-||-||3.5/5||-||4/5||Sep 2014||2,295|